 The meeting, which will take place on October 20 at the ‘Ciudad Cultural Konex’ in Buenos Aires, is designed for programmers, graphic designers, entrepreneurs, managers of Corporate Social Responsibility, teachers and the community in general, to discuss how technology can offer a more independent life for people with disabilities.
 The event’s agenda will include lectures and talks on how to reduce the digital gap and it will present some successful cases of inclusive businesses and advances of the DANE Project for the development of mobile applications for people with disabilities.

 At TINC, attendees will also share the experiences of leaders who have challenged the paradigms using information and communication technologies in education, and at the same time, it will be the stage to generate a network of contacts who are committed to a more inclusive society.

 DANE Project is an initiative that seeks to provide a new way to teach content to children and young people with intellectual disabilities, providing software solutions and approaching computer technology and Information and Communication Technologies (ICT) to them.
 In this way, technological projects are generated (mobile applications) to simplify the development and learning of these groups to improve their quality of life and contribute to their social inclusion.

-Hexacta, as part of its commitment to Argentina’s society and education, has been collaborating for years with the DANE Project through various actions: relieving new apps with professionals that work in disabilities, developing new applications and performing apps’ maintenance that were develop by other companies or universities.
+Hexacta, as part of its commitment to Argentina’s society and education, has been collaborating for years with the DANE Project through various actions: relieving new apps with professionals that work in disabilities, developing new applications, and performing apps’ maintenances that were developed by other companies or universities.